Corporate Governance Report of Banyan Tree Holdings Limited

 PRINCIPLE 1: BOARD’S CONDUCT OF ITS AFFAIRS

-The Group has adopted a set of internal controls and guidelines setting out financial authorisation and approval limits for borrowings, investments, acquisitions, disposals, capital and operating expenditures.
-The Board’s approval is required for all transactions where the value of the transaction exceeds these approval limits.
-The Board’s approval is required for matters such as strategies and objectives of the Group, annual budgets, announcement of quarterly and full year results, issuance of shares, dividend distributions, and other returns to shareholders.
+The Group has adopted a set of internal controls and guidelines setting out the financial authorisation and approval limits for borrowings, acquisitions and disposals of investments, operating and capital expenditures.
+Board’s approval is required for transactions where the value of these transactions exceed the approval limits.
+In addition, matters such as the issue of shares, dividend distributions and other returns to shareholders, the Group’s strategies and objectives, annual budget, and the announcement of quarterly and full year results also require the Board’s approval.

 The Board and the Board Committees conduct regular scheduled meetings on a quarterly basis.
 Ad-hoc meetings are convened when circumstances require.
-The Independent Directors also set aside time to meet, without the presence of Senior Management (including the Non-Independent Directors), to review the latter’s performance in meeting the goals and objectives of the Company.
+The Independent Directors also set aside time to meet, without the presence of Senior Management (including the Non-Independent Directors), to review their performance in meeting the goals and objectives of the Company, after which the Lead Independent Director will provide any relevant feedback to the Executive Chairman.
 Where necessary, the Directors also participate in Board meetings via telephonic attendance and video conferencing, as permitted under the Company’s Articles of Association (the “Articles”).
-Details of each Director’s attendance at Board and Board Committee meetings held during the year ended 31 December 2013 are provided below.
+Details of each Director’s attendance at Board and Board Committee meetings held during the year ended 31 December 2014 are set out in Table 1 below:

 |Board Members||Board of Directors' Meetings||Audit & Risk Committee Meetings||Nominating & Remuneration Committee Meetings|

 |No. of Meetings Held||No. of Meetings Attended||No. of Meetings Held||No. of Meetings Attended||No. of Meetings Held||No. of Meetings Attended|